gabbypinto/gabbypinto.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Gabriela Pinto and I'm currently a M.S. degree in Computational and Data Sciences at Chapman University.
+My name is Gabriela Pinto and I'm currently pursuing a M.S. degree in Computational and Data Sciences at Chapman University.
 I'm interested in pursuing a Ph.D. where I can explore the intersection between Machine Learning and social impact.

 <!-- Getting started